kowtham2002/appbug/README.md

 ...........::::::Open Source By AppleCheck.io::::::................
 Supported devices : iPhone/iPad

-THIS IS APPLE CHECKER FROM ALBERT ITUNES BUG // THANKS EVERYONE HOPE U ENJOY IT
+THIS IS APPLE SIMLOCK CHECKER FROM ALBERT ITUNES BUG // THANKS EVERYONE HOPE U ENJOY IT

 ==== instructions ====